applied-knowledge-systems/the-pattern/README.md

 Overall repository for CORD19 medical NLP pipeline, API and UI, design and architecture.
 Demo: http://thepattern.digital/

+# The challenge

+The medical profession put a lot of effort into collaboration, starting from Latin as a common language to industry-wide thesauruses like [UMLS](https://www.nlm.nih.gov/research/umls/index.html).
+Yet if full of scandals where publication in the prestigious journal would be retracted and the World Health Organisation would change its policy advice based on the article.
+It's not uncommon to see conversations like this where bits of randomness were presented as major findings.
+I think "paper claiming that eating a bat-like Pokémon sparked the spread of COVID-19" takes a prize.
+One would say that editors in those journals don't do their job, and while it may seem true, I would say they had no chance: with a number of publications about COVID (SARS-V) passing 300+ per day, we need better tools to navigate via such flow of information.

+When I am exploring topics on science or engineering, I look at the diversity of the opinion, not the variety of the same cluster of words, same thought.
+I want to avoid confirmation bias.
+I want to find articles relevant to the same concept, not necessarily the ones which have similar words.
+My focus is to build a natural language processing pipeline, capable of handling a large number of documents and concepts, incorporating System 1 AI (fast, intuitive reasoning) and System 2 (high-level reasoning) and then present knowledge in a modern VR/AR visualisation.
+Search or rather information exploration should be spatial preferably in VR (memory palace, see Theatre of Giulio Camillo).
+A force-directed graph is a path towards it, where visuals are assisted by text — relevant text pops up on the connection and where people explore the concepts and then dig deeper into text.
+The purpose of the pipeline that knowledge should be re-usable and shareable.

+# Why use RedisGears for data scientists?

+RedisGears have enormous potential, particularly for text processing - you can process your data “on data” without need to move them in and out of memory, summary of the important points:
+1.In Memory storage (Horizontally scalable if it’s Redis cluster) 2.Processing of data (on data) without need to move in and out 3.Gears - like Spark on Hadoop, process data intelligently on storage(in-memory) without need to move data in and out 4.Redis in cluster mode with RedisGears and python enabled takes 20 MB RAM.
+Think how much more data you can shuffle into your laptop or server.

 # Why The Pattern name
 The name is from [Roger Zelazny "The Chronicles of Amber"](https://en.wikipedia.org/wiki/The_Chronicles_of_Amber#The_Pattern_and_the_Logrus) where The Pattern is the foundation of the universe of order.